rxaviers/cldr-data-npm/README.md

 }
 ```

-For your convinience, use cldr-data in conjunction of [cldr.js][].
-You can find
+For your convinience, use cldr-data in conjunction with [cldr.js][].
+You can
-more details switching to the [Foo Number Format Library Example][] or
+find more details switching to the [Foo Number Format Library Example][] or
 [Application Example][] branches.

 [Foo Number Format Library Example]: https://github.com/rxaviers/cldr-data-npm/tree/example-library-foo